Probing spectral variability in NGC 4490 ULX-8 over 24 years of XMM-Newton, Chandra and Swift-XRT observations: Introduction

 Among NGC 4490's known ULXs, ULX-8 (CXOU~J123043.1+413818; \citealt{Fridriksson2008}) is a particularly intriguing candidate for investigating long-term timing and spectral variability.
-ULX-8 stands out as one of the brightest, along with ULX-3, ULX-4, and ULX-6.
-Notably, ULX-6 aligns spatially with a known AGN in NGC 4490, as identified in recent optical and infrared studies by \citet{Lawrence2020}.
-ULX-1, 3, and 4 lie in close proximity, complicating their analysis using \textit{XMM-Newton} due to source contamination.
+ULX-8 stands out as one of the brightest, along with ULX-3, ULX-4 and ULX-6.
+Notably, the position of ULX-6 is consistent with the nucleus of NGC 4490, as identified in recent optical and infrared studies by \citet{Lawrence2020}.
+ULX-1, 3 and 4 lie in close proximity, complicating their analysis using \textit{XMM-Newton} due to source contamination.
 Extraction regions for these sources would need to be smaller than 9~arcsec to avoid overlap, limiting the available counts and affecting spectral fidelity.
-In contrast, ULX-8 is relatively isolated, allowing for source extraction from circular regions as large as 19 arcsec in \textit{XMM-Newton}, thereby ensuring high-quality data suitable for long-term spectral and timing analysis.
-Previous studies of ULX-8 focused on limited datasets available at respective times: \citet{Fridriksson2008} used \textit{ROSAT} and C1–3, while \citet{Gladstone2009} and \citet{Yoshida2010a} used C1--3 and XM1 datasets. \citet{Avdan2019a} identified the optical counterparts of the ULXs in the NGC 4490/4485 system using archival \textit{Hubble Space Telescope} (\textit{HST}) data, along with \textit{Chandra} (C1--3) and \textit{XMM-Newton} (XM1--4) observations.
-They also investigated long-term changes in X-ray flux.
+In contrast, ULX-8 is relatively isolated, allowing source extraction from circular regions as large as 19 arcsec in \textit{XMM-Newton}, thereby ensuring high-quality data suitable for long-term spectral and timing analysis.
+Previous studies of ULX-8 were based on limited datasets: \citet{Gladstone2009} and \citet{Yoshida2010a} analysed the \textit{Chandra} C1--3 and \textit{XMM-Newton} XM1 observations (see Table~\ref{ObservationTable}). \citet{Avdan2019a} identified the optical counterparts of ULXs in the NGC~4490/4485 system using archival \textit{HST} imaging, combined with \textit{Chandra} C1--3 and \textit{XMM-Newton} XM1--4 observations, and examined their long-term X-ray variability.
+Using astrometry, they determined the X-ray position for the source, with coordinates RA = 12:30:43.180 and Dec = +41:38:18.72.
 More recently, \citet{Earnshaw2025} presented results from a \textit{Chandra} Large Program that monitored 36 ULXs across three nearby galaxies, including NGC 4490, to study long-term variability behaviours.